mveytsman/ontoillogical.com/source/_posts/2012-10-31-breaking-in-and-out-of-vagrant.markdown

 categories: security devops
 ---

+**You can also find this post on my consultancy's blog [here](http://finite.state.io/blog/2012/10/30/breaking-in-and-out-of-vagrant/) **

 [Vagrant](http://vagrantup.com/) is a great tool that allows you to easily spawn and configure lightweight VMs to use as development environments.
 Vagrant provides base installs of several flavours of